Nothing makes a new parent swoon like when babies smile their first toothless smile!

 - Clap her opposite hands and feet together (this also helps with brain development).

-- Make funny faces at her and see if she replicates the face.
+- Make funny faces at her and see if she replicates it.

 - Allow her to look in a mirror with you and make funny faces together.

-There are so many milestones throughout the first few years, but don’t underestimate the importance of smiling and laughing every day.
-It can be easy to get caught up in child care and work and everything else we need to do every day, but try to make time for giggles!
+There are many milestones throughout the first few years, but don’t underestimate the importance of smiling and laughing every day.
+It can be easy to get caught up in child care and work and everything else we need to do daily, but try to make time for giggles!